AI-Assisted Coding: What Nobody Tells You (2026)

 It gets the structure right, not always the logic.

+AI is very good at knowing where things go.
 It's less reliable about whether the logic inside is actually correct for your specific situation.
+The scaffolding looks right.
+The edge cases are where it falls apart.

 Context is everything — and it doesn't always have it.

-It doesn't know the decisions made six months ago that explain why something works the way it does.
+AI doesn't know your codebase.
+It doesn't know your users.
+It doesn't know the architectural decision made six months ago that explains why something works the way it does.

 The first output is rarely the final output.

 The developers I've seen use AI well treat the first response as a draft, not a solution.
+They review it.
+They question it.
+They refine it.

 The ones who copy-paste and move on — those are the ones who end up debugging for hours.

-A Real Example
+A Real Example From a Live Project

 I was working on a project where an AI-generated function looked perfect.